Travels for Taste

 The chef surprised us with an off-menu delight – crab cakes.
 Curried crab meat coated in a crunchy batter served with a tasty chilli tadka mayo.

 For mains we shared a lovely selection of dishes, each one picking one curry dish.
-The rogan josh was perfectly cooked soft meat from a suffolk lamb shoulder, slowly braised to release all it’s juices into the flavourful gravy sauce.
+The rogan josh was perfectly cooked soft meat from a Suffolk lamb shoulder, slowly braised to release all its juices into the flavourful gravy sauce.

 The corn-fed bergamot lemon chicken tikka was a very well-made dish.
 The creamy and makhani sauce demanded not to be left behind in the dish so we had to order some chilli garlic naan to mop it all up.